50,000 signatures reached

 Network Rail has outsourced the work of cleaning many of their stations to a company called Mitie Facilities Management, part of the Mitie Group plc.

 Mitie Group paid nearly £49 million to its shareholders in dividends in the last five years.
-But it won’t pay its cleaners the Real Living Wage.
+With their CEO, Phil Bentley getting paid £2.2m.
+But it doesn’t pay its cleaners the Real Living Wage.

 Mitie’s cleaners have had enough and we’ll fight for a real Living Wage, but we need your help.
 Please help us to persuade Mitie and Network Rail to put an end to this scandal.